 Overall, my approach is collaborative and rooted in curiosity and kindness—toward all parts of ourselves—in the interest of aiding you to reach a greater sense of wholeness.

 I see individuals who are experiencing anxiety, depression, self-criticism, feelings of overwhelm, and oppressive social systems, and who are interested in developing a more fulfilling and powerful relationship with themselves and others, from the inside out.
-I use reflective listening and mindful inquiry as well as provide skill-building and information that help you find the answers you seek.
+I use reflective listening and mindful, embodied inquiry as well as provide skill-building and information to help you find the answers you seek.

-At this time, I do not accept insurance but
+I do not accept insurance but I am happy

-I offer a free 20-minute phone consultation to explore the possiblity of working together.
+I offer a free 20-minute phone consultation to explore the possibility of working together.
 Please contact me to learn more.
 I look forward to hearing from you!

 206-929-2363 | 206-267-0406 fax